• Skip to primary navigation

 Vegan brat on a bun.

-These beer brats are so easy to make and have become one of my go-to meals for busy weeknights.
+These beer brats have become one of my go-to meals for busy weeknights.
 They are perfect for summer barbecues, parties, or Oktoberfest festivities!

 Reasons To Love This Recipe